Create ortho mapping products using the custom wizard

 Matching Method

-• Multi-View Matching (MVM)—Based on the SGM matching method followed by a fusion step where the redundant depth estimations across single stereo model are merged.
+• Multi-View Matching (MVM)—Based on the SGM matching method followed by a fusion step where the redundant depth estimations across a single stereo model are merged.
 It produces dense 3D points and is computationally efficient.2

 Maximum Object Size to Filter (in meters)